-Figure 3.
-Image-based example of a thick drawing of cut volumes.
-Image credit: Chang Jiang and Derek Luth.
+Figure 3: Image-based example of a thick drawing of cut volumes.
+Image credit: Chang Jiang & Derek Luth

-If Venturi laid the foundation for an uneasy juxtaposition of elements, then Thom Mayne expanded on the idea in order to push the limits of complex relationships through interaction.
-Mayne defines this as a combinatory operational strategy.
+If Venturi laid the foundation for an uneasy juxtaposition of elements, then Mayne expanded on the idea to advance the limits of complex relationships through interaction.
+Mayne refers to this as a combinatory operational strategy.
 Relationships are designed through simple rules that define how different elements behave and interact with other elements.
-The behavior includes scale variation, quantity and density of repeated elements.
+The behavior includes scale variation, quantity, and density of repeated elements.
 The interactions include a range from more benign aggregation to more aggressive cutting operations that drastically alter the geometry.
-Yet, the main distinction from previous ideas of collective forms, field conditions and juxtaposition are the degree of transformation of the elements that are combined.
+Yet, the main distinction from previous ideas of collective forms, field conditions, and juxtaposition, are the degree of transformation of the elements that are combined with a combinatory operational strategy.
 At times, the geometry of the elements remains intact and legible, while more aggressive combination produces a new entity that leaves only minor traces of the original parts.
 In this sense, the volumetric exercise the students perform in the class is closer to Mayne’s investigations in combinatorics due to the more aggressive geometric operations.

-Object as information - The Past’s Future studio
+Object as Information—The Past’s Future Studio

-In contrast to the Fabricated Drawings class, the Past’s Future studio moved directly into volumetric combination, though the starting point is quite different.
+In contrast to the Fabricated Drawings class, the Past’s Future studio moved directly into volumetric combination, although the starting point was quite different.
 The studio investigated historic objects and proposed speculative alternate histories in order to generate new objects.
-Specifically, the studio looked at inventions displayed at the Louisiana Purchase Exposition of 1904 held in St. Louis, Missouri.
-During that time, expositions were the venue where knowledge of new technology was shared with the public and records show that there were approximately 117 miles (188 km) of exhibits.
-The students were asked to research and select an object that was on display in the 1904 exposition.
+Specifically, the studio looked at inventions displayed at the Louisiana Purchase Exposition of 1904, held in St. Louis, Missouri.
+During that time, expositions were venues for sharing knowledge of new technologies with the public.
+Records show that there were approximately 117 miles (188 km) of exhibits at the St. Louis exposition, and the studio students were asked to research and select an object that was on display there.
 They created a detailed digital model using the limited information they could find from the history museum library.
-They were then asked to propose a speculative alternate future for the object so long as it differed from what actually occurred.
+They were then asked to propose a speculative alternate future for the object that had to differ from what actually occurred.
 They built a detailed model of the speculative future object that had evolved from the past to its new form.
-With these two elements, the past and the future objects, the students were asked to create combinations to form a new third object that was a result of the rules they designed.
-This was an exercise to introduce the idea of combination that purposely did not use buildings as the starting objects, which proved effective as buildings come with many preconceived ideas of use and the rules for combination can be easily truncated.
-Using historic and non-existent future objects provided enough removal from preconceived ideas that the students were able to focus on the abstract nature of combining as its own process.
+With the two elements of the past and the future objects, the students were asked to create combinations to form a new, third object that was a result of the rules they designed.
+This was an exercise to introduce the idea of combination that purposely did not use buildings as the starting objects.
+It proved effective because the many pre-conceived ideas about use of buildings can easily undermine or diminish any rules for combination.
+Using historic and non-existent future objects provided enough distance from preconceived ideas that the students were able to focus on the abstract nature of combining as a separate process.